 The sucker punch Baby Doll applies to the asylum.

-In the directors cut the sucker punch is that the High Roller is actually quite careful and does care about these women's welfare.
+In the director's cut, the sucker punch is that the High Roller is quite careful and does care about these women's welfare.

 Doublethink: The entire story run on this, as the character(s) live simultaneously in two or sometimes even three different levels of realities, requiring quite a bit of multitasking from the audience if they are to have any real clue as to what's going on.

-at the end it is revealed that Babydoll did manage to help Sweet Pea to escape in the real world.
-This means that she must have been active in all three realities simultaneously, and actually accomplishing real deeds while trapped within a dream within a show within a hallucination.
+Babydoll did help Sweet Pea to escape in the real world.
+This means that she must have been active in all three realities simultaneously, and accomplishing real deeds while trapped within a dream within a show within a hallucination.